shishan-foo/shishan-foo.github.io/_posts/2019-09-26-Redirect-with-Config-File.md

 ### Target
 There are two websites, one for desktop and another lite version for mobile devices.
-To switch between these two websites seamlessly and fast, I decide to use redirect action in the web.config file to avoid rendering the content.
+To switch between these two websites seamlessly, I decide to use redirect action in the web.config file, which can avoid rendering any content before redirect.

 ### Plan
 #### Desktop Website Auto Redirect
 Desktop Website only auto redirect to the Mobile Website when:
-1. The device is a mobile device <br/>
+1. The device is a **mobile** device <br/>
 **AND**
 2. Resources is **not** requested by the mobile website